NathanEpstein/D3xter/README.md

 `bower install d3xter --save`

 ## Usage
 Why use D3xter?
-Because configuration is optional, **charts with sensible defaults can be generated with as little as a single line.** Configuration options and
+Because configuration is optional, **charts with sensible defaults can be generated with as little as a single line.**

 Functions take the data to plot and an optional configuration object.